LucidBlue/ros-to-minecraft/README.md

 6. Run the two ROS nodes: spock_listener and spock_msg_generator

-7. Hope that everything works!
+7. If everything worked, the bot should be... waving its arm every 5 seconds